ulasgulhan/ulasgulhan/README.md

-### Hi there 👋 I'm Ulaş
+### Hi there 👋 I'm Ulaş Gülhan

-I’m an aspiring software developer who wants to work in back-end web development.
-Currently, I am eager to build a career in the software industry, continuously improving my skills to achieve this goal.
-Here you can find some of the projects I’ve been working on.
+I’m a Turkish software developer with 1 year of experience, currently working at Orphex as a Software Engineer/Python Developer on SaaS and RAG projects.

 📨 Reach me: ulasgulhan9@gmail.com